mpcarl-ibm/crs-docs/README.md

 If you would like to be added as a contributor contact `nicholas.lange@ibm.com` OR `@nicholas.lange` on Slack.

 The Markdown files that hold the underlying content are found in the `_beta`, `_gettingstarted`, and `_api` directories.

-## Outstanding todos ahead of beta release on 8/31

-* Check for and insert trademarks where appropriate throughout.
-* Determine domain for hosting and set DNS
-* Set home page redirect to `{ domain }/docs/beta/` (this allows for clicking on the logo to return to the intro page)